orsonteodoro/gcf2/README.md

 The /etc/portage/emerge-system.lst is all @system packages to ban from systemwide LTO for clang.
 This is to prevent configure checks from failing or IR (intermediate representation) incompatibility.
-All packages that are using systemwide LTO should be using the same IR or no LTO.
+All packages that are using systemwide LTO should be using the same IR (the compiler's Intermediate Representation) or disabled LTO.

 This file must be generated.
 To generate it, do the following: